 But Kindred: Act I will top their spot, that’s for sure.

 You’ll get this funky mix of Progressive Metal and Power Metal, stirred with some Heavy Rock on a bed of alternative delights that are still raw and unrefined.
 All of that dunked into a distinct industrial flavor that is difficult to shake.
 Then Red Cain lace parts of their tunes with this Russian tinge, with faux radio bursts and cleverly set, scratchy Slavic interludes.

-So, in a way, you’ll get a roughly hewn and kind of unfiltered taste of a Power Metal brand that Kamelot never quite got to.
-With a sometimes eerie resemblance to crimes Haken committed lately.
+So, in a way, you’ll get a rough-hewn and kind of unfiltered taste of a Power Metal brand that Kamelot never quite got to.
+With a sometimes eerie resemblance to crimes, Haken committed lately.
 But – in truth – you’ll find some of that only in the first half, and a very demonic rendition at that.

 Interestingly, Kindred: Act I is not bad once it leaves pole position.

 But the record doesn’t really take off with any real power until about mid-point.
 Yet as of ZERO nothing holds these guys back anymore.
-Even the somewhat ballad-ish Blood & Gold won’t make a dent into this impression.
-In fact the vocalists belts out these slow-motion lyrics in some sort of low-down aggression that may only be bested by Lzzy Hale and her (not so) hidden fury.
+Even the somewhat ballad-ish Blood & Gold won’t make a dent in this impression.
+In fact, the vocalist belts out these slow-motion lyrics in some sort of low-down aggression that may only be bested by Lzzy Hale and her (not so) hidden fury.

 I am gonna forever love the disconcerting track Juliet.
 This angry rendition of a harassed and bothered Tommy Karevik of Kamelot really gets the best of me.
 And for sure Evgeniy Zayarny‘s drawl tearing this name apart like it’s some sort of endless horror-movie chewing gum is unbeatable.
 Love it.